farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 First, it's not open-closed.
 New thread groupings require new code.
 The thread requires a new foreign key and the client requires a new method for every new relationship.
 Any intersections between thread groupings also require new code.

 Second, the chat library depends on unnecessary ideas.
 Brands, Campaigns, and Influencers aren't an intrinsic part of chat.
-This prevents reuse of the chat system to new needs in our system, or an ever-increasing list of fields only used in certain situations.
+This prevents reuse of the chat sub-system to new needs in our system or results an ever-increasing list of fields only used in certain parts of the system.
-The chat system relies on information about each of its consumers.
+In either case, the chat system relies on information about each of its consumers.

 ### Threads: Using Tags